AshridgeTechnologies/elemento/stories/Backlog.md

 ### Initial release
 - Priority improvements
-- Move examples to separate repos
+- ✅ Move examples to separate repos
-- New Run page can enter and run an app from GitHub
+- New Run page can enter and run an app from GitHub or local projects
 - New Learn page with links to Help, Guides and Examples

 ### Move to GitHub